Community Partnerships Grants

 Who is eligible to apply?

-University of Pennsylvania Departments, Programs, and Centers may apply in collaboration with community groups, organizations, or organizers whose work is driven by artistic or civic engagement.
+University of Pennsylvania Departments, Programs, and Centers may apply in collaboration with formal or informal community groups, organizations, or organizers whose work is driven by artistic or civic engagement.

 What is the timeline for this grant opportunity?

 Interested individuals must meet with Sachs Program staff online (Zoom) prior to applying.
 We strongly encourage representatives from Penn and from the collaborating community partners to participate (and to be involved in the planning of the project).
 To schedule a meeting, please complete the form below no later than December 8, 2021.
 Applications will be due on February 11, 2022.
 Applicants will be granted access to the application link after scheduling a meeting with the Sachs Program staff.

 What do the grants support?

 Community Partnerships Grants are intended to support collaborations between Penn programs, departments and centers, and community arts and civic organizations: to cultivate meaningful partnerships between Penn and its surrounding communities and to encourage non-hierarchical artistic and intellectual exchange.
 The timeline for using the grant funds can be flexible, based on the needs of the applying partners.

 How much can you apply for?

 Applicants may request up to $15,000, a portion of which must go directly to the community partner(s).